 Moist vagina: Here is what happens to your body when you’re aroused

 The most important thing to consider is: every body is different.
-Some of us can become moist in a relatively short amount of time, even with very little non-penetrative stimulation.
-Others, on the other hand, don’t become nearly as moist – it’s all a matter of natural design.
+Some of us can get wet in a relatively short amount of time, even with very little non-penetrative stimulation.
+Others, not so much – it’s all a matter of natural design.
 And that’s completely okay.
-But one thing is for certain: a moist vagina is not the only ‘true’ sign of a woman’s arousal.
+But one thing is for certain: a wet vagina is not the only ‘true’ sign of a woman’s arousal.
 Otherwise, why would lubrication exist!?
-Nevertheless, many women and men wonder: what actually happens to the body when it gets aroused?
+Nevertheless, what actually happens to the body when it gets aroused?
 We’ll explain – without giggling.

-“Baby, I love it when your Bartholin glands gets active,” said no one ever.
+“Baby, I love it when your Bartholin glands gets activated,” said no one ever.
 But that’s precisely what the words “I love it when you get wet” mean.
-The formulation is anything but sensible.
-The vagina doesn’t really “get” moist: it already is.
+But to be clear – the vagina doesn’t really “get” wet: it already is.
 At least, a little bit.
 Small amounts of vaginal discharge inside a woman’s panties are completely normal and healthy.
 The liquid helps to flush out bacteria from the vaginal canal.
-In other words, the female sex organ is pretty clever and comes equipped with its very own self-cleaning mechanism.
+In other words, this sex organ is pretty darn clever and comes equipped with its very own self-cleaning mechanism.

 Yup!
 Your vulva sweats!

-Now, the attentive reader may be wondering: why does the whole of the vagina feel wet during sex or foreplay, and not just the vaginal entrance, the only area moistened by the glands?
+Now, the curious reader may be wondering: why does the whole of the vagina feel wet during sex or foreplay, and not just the vaginal opening which is moistened by the glands?
 Fair question.
 The answer is so-called vaginal sweating.
 Admittedly, it doesn’t sound particularly sexy, but I guess that’s a matter of taste.
-Vaginal sweating is a phenomenon caused by increased blood flow to the organ during sexual arousal.
-The attendant pressure leads to vaginal swelling.
-In addition, there’s the added pressure created by the vaginal fluid.
+Vaginal sweating is a phenomenon caused by increased blood flow during sexual arousal.
+The combined pressure leads to vaginal swelling.
+There’s also the added pressure created by the vaginal fluid.
 And that’s how your beautiful vulva begins to sweat.
 Yes?
 Did you really want to know all that?
 My pleasure.

 pjur WOMAN AQUA